Skip to main content

 Once an estrogen molecule has delivered its message to a cell, it travels to the liver for processing.
 The liver acts as a detoxification hub, packaging the used estrogen into a water-soluble, “conjugated” form.
 This conjugation essentially marks the estrogen for disposal, preparing it for excretion from the body through bile and urine.

-This is where enters the narrative.
+This is where the estrobolome enters the narrative.
 As conjugated estrogen enters the intestines with bile, the bacteria of the estrobolome can produce an enzyme called beta-glucuronidase.
 This enzyme functions like a key, unlocking the conjugated estrogen and reverting it to its active, “unconjugated” state.

 Once reactivated, this estrogen can re-enter circulation through the intestinal wall, a process called enterohepatic recirculation.
 A healthy, balanced estrobolome performs this function in moderation, helping maintain optimal estrogen levels.
 It ensures the body has enough of this vital hormone without having too much.